 When I started designing the Harry Potter bedroom for Dexter, I found this Golden Snitch Lamp that I absolutely needed.
 At $30, it was affordable, but what if I could make it?
 Then, I saw this Levitating Snitch for $200, and I quickly added the challenge to my “to do” list.

-I found this wooden base dome at Target’s Dollar Spot for $5.
+I found this cloche with a wooden base at Target’s Dollar Spot for $5.
 They sell these in different versions over the course of the year.

 This one inch wooden ball came in a set at Hobby Lobby.
 They run 50% sales on their wooden craft pieces from time to time, so it’s a good idea to grab a set.
 My kids sat at the dining room table and played with the rest of them for an hour.
 Because we don’t have enough blocks?